Medical Students and Residents

-Here is an example of a summer UVA medical student research project which became a published paper.
+Here are examples of summer UVA medical student research projects which eventually became published papers.

-- Cases of the Reincarnation Type with Memories from the Intermission Between Lives, by Poonam Sharma and Dr. Jim B. Tucker, published in 2005 in the Journal of Near-death Studies, 23(2):101-118.
-This project reflects an analysis of a minority of children who claim to remember previous lives and also claim to remember events between lives.
+Cases of the Reincarnation Type with Memories from the Intermission Between Lives, by Poonam Sharma and Dr. Jim B. Tucker, published in 2005 in the Journal of Near-death Studies, 23(2):101-118.
 This project analyzed statements from 35 Burmese subjects, revealing patterns in the memories that they described.
 A comparison of these reports, to reports of near-death experiences indicates significant areas of overlap between these two types of experiences. (pdf)

 We invite you to review the descriptions of the ways in which the DOPS researchers currently envision expanding their research within special areas of focus.